Legal Heir Legal Heir

 Do parents have legal heirship rights if the deceased person was unmarried?

 Yes, parents have legal heirship rights if the deceased person was unmarried.
-In fact, they are the first in the line of succession, followed by siblings and grandparents.
+They are the first in the line of succession, followed by siblings and grandparents.

 Are stepchildren considered legal heirs of a deceased unmarried person?